 This step is divided into three (3) very separate and distinct parts.
 First, it’s an assumption that as a result of taking Steps 1-11, we’ve actually had a spiritual awakening.
 Bill W. describes for us his definition of the spiritual awakening (or experience) on page 567 (4th Edition) of the Big Book where he states that a spiritual experience is “a personality change sufficient to recover from alcoholism.”
 Once we have taken the first eleven Steps, it is widely believed that the alcoholic undergoes the kind of transformation needed to be able to actually BE a different person.
 A spiritual awakening is nothing more than a psychic change that, among other things, eliminates our obsession to drink.
 It is that change that becomes the foundation to the 2nd part of Step 12.

 Going out and giving away what has been so freely given to us is our last and final written direction in our basic text.
-It’s no mistake that giving away the message that one can become recovered from a seemingly hopeless state of mind and body is the ultimate paradox in our program of recovery.
+It’s no mistake that giving away the message that one can become recovered (not “cured”) from a seemingly hopeless state of mind and body is the ultimate paradox in our program of recovery.
 It’s in the giving that we receive.
-Working with others has been the bedrock so many members of A.A. have found that will not only carry them through the hard times in their own recovery, and will strengthen and inspire their willingness to continue to “trudge” (definition: to walk with purpose) our Road of Happy Destiny.
+Working with others has been the bedrock so many members of A.A. have found that will not only carry them through the hard times in their own recovery, but will strengthen and inspire their willingness to continue to “trudge” (one definition: to walk with purpose) our Road of Happy Destiny.

 Taking a step displays a willingness to write inventory and allow it to surrender something within us.
 Write inventory on your most serious shortcomings around the practical application of this step in your life today (“How am I applying the principle found in this Step to every moment of my life?”).